 Mobile phones can play a significant role in imparting education in India.
 The importance of this medium is slowly but steadily being realised by players in the telecom industry, who are now developing the necessary applications to work towards mobile education (m-education or m-learning).

 Since the mobile learning space is still evolving, there is no industry estimate on the size of the market, as it is too small.
 A report on mobile VAS in India by IAMAI and IMRB says that the value added services industry stood at Rs 5,780 crore annually in June 2008.
-Out of this, P2P (peer to peer) contributes Rs 2,140 crore and this goes only to the operators (the balance Rs 3,640 crore is divided among the different stakeholders including the operators).
+Out of this, P2P (peer to peer) SMS contributes Rs 2,140 crore and this goes only to the operators (the balance Rs 3,640 crore is divided among the different stakeholders including the operators).
 The report estimates the VAS industry to reach Rs 16,520 crore by June.

 Several telcos have started offering m-education services such as English lessons, dial-in tutorials, school syllabi, question sets, vocabulary general knowledge tutorials, exam tips, exam result alerts and education for the physically challenged.
 These operators usually partner with VAS companies to develop the applications.

 At present, many leading operators are providing m-education services and applications to their subscribers.
 Aircel, the fifth largest GSM player in the country by subscribers, offers education related services through its mGurujee application.
-The allows users access to content in areas of engineering, management, civil services and medicine; school syllabi of CBSE and ICSE boards as well as skill development, vocabulary and general knowledge tutorials.
+The App allows users access to content in areas of engineering, management, civil services and medicine; school syllabi of CBSE and ICSE boards as well as skill development, vocabulary and general knowledge tutorials.
 A user can subscribe to mGurujee and get access to learning content in practice, quiz, timed or tutorial mode.
 When the user completes a question set or the time is over, the results are displayed instantly.
 The operator charges Rs 5 per question set and Rs 30 per month for subscription to a question set.

 Another GSM operator, Tata Docomo, provides an English Seekho service through its mobile portal, Tata Zone.
 It allows users to take conversational English language lessons on their mobiles through an interactive voice response (IVR) application that guides the user through audio clips.
 It offers short lessons followed by interactive lessons which enable users to practice what they have learnt through the mobile’s keys or through speech recognition.
 The subscription fee for this service is Rs 20 per month and call charges are 60 paise per minute.
 It is available in 24 cities.